elenaywang/disfinalgame/README.md

+## Inspiration:
+- **Pixar’s *Day & Night* short film:** characters that embody day and night, each have their own strengths and it’s best when individual differences are appreciated
+- **Plants vs. Zombies:** protecting something from an opponent
+- **Degrees of Separation:** 2 characters with opposing powers working together, split-screen gameplay
+- **Fireboy and Watergirl:** 2 characters with opposing powers working together

 ## Original Vision for this game
-I had more ideas for this game, but my original vision proved to be too large in scope for me to finish developing by myself in the time I had.
+I had more ideas for this game, but my original vision proved to be too large in scope.
 Here are the addiitonal ideas I originally had for this game:
 - Game would consist of 2 types of rounds: a competitive round and a co-op round.
 - Lux and Nox would each have 2 distinct powers (types of attacks).
 - There would be 4 types of opponents, one for each type of attack.